skylight-hq/skylight.digital/_projects/ct_ece_reporter.md

 - Brought on 508 users and 220 providers to ECE Reporter, who regularly update data on a monthly basis
 - Gathered high-quality data on 397 program sites (e.g., schools, learning centers), tracking over 14k enrollments
 - Resolved child record  and ID duplication issue to improve quality and accuracy of enrollment data
-- Enabling OEC to take over operation and maintenance of ECE Reporter in order to facilitate long term
+- Enabling OEC to take over operation and maintenance of ECE Reporter in order to facilitate long term usage
 {% endcapture %}

 {% include project.html